shade-econ/nber-workshop-2023/README.md

 https://www.nber.org/conferences/heterogeneous-agent-macro-workshop-spring-2023

 This is also where we will post lecture notes and other reading materials.
+If you're familiar with git, you can clone this repository and pull the latest updates to the materials.
+Otherwise, you can download the [latest version of the repository as a zip by clicking this link](https://github.com/shade-econ/nber-workshop-2023/archive/refs/heads/main.zip).

 # Installation